Luis Robert Player Props: White Sox vs. Rangers

-On Tuesday, Luis Robert (.610 slugging percentage in past 10 games, including four home runs) and the Chicago White Sox face the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+On Wednesday, Luis Robert (.649 slugging percentage in past 10 games, including four home runs) and the Chicago White Sox face the Texas Rangers, whose starting pitcher will be Martin Perez.
 First pitch is at 8:10 PM ET.

-In his previous game, he hit a home run while going 2-for-3 against the Rangers.
+He reached base in his only plate appearance in his previous game against the Rangers.

 Luis Robert Game Info & Props vs. the Rangers